saurabh23011/Video-Summarizer-Agent/README.md

-pip install -r requirements.txt aap.py file for chat with multiple pdf agent and main.py is chat with single pdf agent ask anything for research regarding books demo link= https://video-summarizer-agent-hk3pxsfytfbhytvtmy99fu.streamlit.app/
+pip install -r requirements.txt aap.py file for chat with multiple pdf agent and main.py is video summarizer ask any thing regarding of the video

+demo link= https://video-summarizer-agent-hk3pxsfytfbhytvtmy99fu.streamlit.app/